 In regional and remote areas of Australia, hurdles to education can be exacerbated by distance and extreme social disadvantage.
 Approximately 50% of NT youth do not complete high school.
 Low high school completion rates result in reduced training and employment opportunities for Aboriginal and Torres Strait Islander youth who live in regional and remote communities in northern Australia.

-One of the main barriers to a local biomedical workforce in northern Australia is a lack of supported pathways into employment for youth.
+One of the main barriers to a local health workforce in northern Australia is a lack of supported pathways into employment for youth.
 This gap is addressed by the Menzies-Ramaciotti Centre.
-The Centre focuses on delivering high-quality training in order to develop a local biomedical workforce for rural and remote northern Australia.
+The Centre focuses on delivering high-quality training in order to develop a local health workforce for rural and remote northern Australia.
 Students benefit from training in the latest technology, industry partnerships, dedicated trainers, mentoring programs, internships across institutions, and access to Menzies School of Health Research teams and networks.

 - High school engagement pathways